Drepanaspis: Oral Opening

-Natural Habitat

 A large majority of the first Drepanaspis specimens were found in the Gemünden slate in the Hunsrück lagerstätte of Rhineland, Germany.
 The fauna of the Hunsrück lagerstätte consisted of trilobites, mailed fish, bivalves, cephalopods, and other Late Devonian marine lifeforms.
 The predominantly diverse range of marine fauna found within these slate formations strongly indicate that the members of Drepanaspis are of marine origin.

 Hunsrück lagerstätte, the primary slate formation of which Drepanaspis is most commonly found, are of Early Devonian age, and is thought to have deposited during the Late Pragian to Early Esmian Ages in subsiding basins that were separated by swells.
 These slate deposits were estimated to be 4,000 meters in thickness and ran for about 150 kilometers from the northwest to southeast direction.
 It was estimated, through observations of well-developed eyes of arthropod and vertebrate specimens recovered from the slate formation, that the water depth of the offshore environment was estimated to be rather shallow, only ranging from 40–60 meters in depth.
 It was based on these sedimentary observations that the conclusion of Drepanaspis having lived in shallow water environments, such as shallow seas, coral reefs, or lakes, can be drawn.

-Feeding Ecology
+Feeding ecology

 Members of Drepanaspis were most likely nektobenthic, or bottom dwellers, a conclusion based on its flattened morphology and dorsal positioning of its oral opening.
 With information inferred from extant jawless fish species, it is a common feeding strategy for bottom dwellers to be bottom feeders, suggesting that Drepanaspis may have likely been a bottom feeder.

 This same conclusion can also be drawn by observing the anatomical features of its dorsal facing mouth.
 Due to the jawless nature of the mouth, Drepanaspis may have most likely utilized an aquatic feeding mechanism called suction feeding.
 The suction feeding mechanism of Drepanaspis was likely a specialized adaptation for feeding on small, benthic invertebrates in shallow marine environments.
 The edges of the mouth opening is lined with small denticles which allowed for the grasping and retention of food during suction feeding.
 It has also been hypothesized that these denticles may have also contributed to some degree of mastication.

 Classification

 Drepanaspis belongs to the clade Drepanaspididae, a subdivision of the family Psammosteida.
-Psammosteida belongs to the order Pteraspidiformes and class Pteraspidomorphi, which is one of the major classes of the paraphyletic group Ostracoderm.
+Psammosteida belongs to the order Pteraspidiformes and class Pteraspidomorphi, which is one of the major classes of the paraphyletic group Ostracodermi.